-We have a rocket at Clyde Shopping Centre.
+We had a rocket at Clyde Shopping Centre.

 Profit can be measured on many levels.
-Our composter makes it on three: we have saved so much money by separating and composting our own food waste that we have been able to recruit a new member of staff; our compost feeds the community through our “Landfill to Landfeed” project that sees local children using it in raised beds at the centre to learn about growing their own food; and the planet profits from the carbon savings generated by not sending waste to landfill.
+The composter makes it on three: we saved a lot of money by separating and composting our own food waste, so much so we were able to recruit a new member of staff; the compost feeds the community through the “Landfill to Landfeed” project that sees local children using it in raised beds at the centre to learn about growing their own food; and the planet profits from the carbon savings generated by not sending waste to landfill.

-This way of thinking about our place in one big, connected system is addictive too.
-At Clyde, we now also have a processor that turns retailers’ waste oil into bio-diesel.
-We run five of our biggest plant on bio-fuel, saving us £8,000 a year to reinvest, and saving more carbon.
+This way of thinking about in one big, connected system is addictive too.
+We also had a processor that turns retailers’ waste oil into bio-diesel.
+We ran five of our biggest plants on bio-fuel, saving us £8,000 a year to reinvest, and saving more carbon.

-We also have a rainwater-harvesting tank that cost very little to install but has yielded a massive 78% water reduction by using it in the power-washer.
+We also had a rainwater-harvesting tank that cost very little to install but has yielded a massive 78% water reduction by using it in the power-washer.

-As a business, we have learned from this energy and passion.
-We need to learn more about how to be brilliant at sustainability, and for us this is a great place to start.
+As a business, we learned from this energy and passion.
+And were able to learn more about how to be brilliant at sustainability.
 As a direct result of these fantastic initiatives, we have developed a Responsibility Policy, which sets out the way we aspire to work across our business.
 We want to be thinking in this way at all the properties we manage, and are making plans to engage our clients and occupiers in a more connected way of doing things.
 This will give our clients higher performing assets in the short-term, which are more resilient to changing legislation in the long-term.